 Donald and the MacKenzies went to Cape Breton (a great-grandson was the Hon Daniel D. MacKenzie, PC, KC), while Hector and Rory established the family in Prince Edward Island.

 Lachlan and his wife, Sarah or Marion MacKinnon, stayed in Pictou County, where, presumably because of a clerical error, they became Johnsons.
 Many of their family remain along the North Shore to this day.
 Others moved across the province: a grandson, Jacob A., was called 'the maker of modern Halifax' in the early 1900s.
 Another grandson, John, was ancestor of the New Brunswick branch of the family.
-Other Johnsons went further west, to Alberta and British Columbia, even Vancouver Island.
+Other Johnsons went further west, to Alberta (Charles S. Johnson's 1908 homestead is still farmed by the family) and British Columbia, even Vancouver Island.

 Murdoch Johnston, a nephew of Donald and Duncan, went to Canada in 1847.
 He has left the only known first-person immigration account from the family, a story of tragedy overcome by faith.
 He and two of his brothers (another Duncan and Donald) are ancestors of the Ontario Johnstons.

 Yet another of Murdoch's brothers, John, stayed in Coll.
-His son, also John, was the only Johnston on the island by the end of the nineteenth century and is commemorated by a cairn overlooking Arinagour.
+His son, also John, the last Johnston permanently resident on the island until his death in 1921, is commemorated by a cairn overlooking Arinagour.